What is PRP ?

 The growth factors and other healing factors present in PRP include: platelet- derived growth factor, transforming growth factor beta, fibroblast growth factor, insulin-like growth factor 1& II, vascular endothelial growth factor, epidermal growth factor, Interleukin 8, keratinocyte growth factor, connective tissue growth factor .

-Patients with mild to moderate osteoarthritis who have significant ongoing pain despite weight loss, physiotherapy and appropriate analgesia.
+Patients with mild to moderate osteoarthritis who have significant ongoing pain despite weight loss, physiotherapy and appropriate analgesia may consider PRP.

-While scientific evidence is mounting on a regular basis as to the benefits of PRP over other injectable options, it is not a miracle cure.
+PRP it is not a miracle cure.
 Not all patients respond, and the effect fades with time.
-It works best in conjunction with weight loss and low impact exercise.
+It is best considered if other first-line options such as weight loss, exercise and NSAID have not produced adequate results.

 Platelets are shown in the above image as white.